-In addition, the report recommends that Congress should grant FSIS the authority to mandate recalls.
+In addition, the report recommends that Congress grant FSIS the authority to mandate recalls.

-- According to the Centers for Disease Control and Prevention, two multistate outbreaks of salmonella infections—the first lasted from June 2012 to April 2013, and the second started on March 2013 and is ongoing—were linked to chicken produced by Livingston, CA-based Foster Farms, the sixth- largest chicken producer in the United States.
-At least 621 people in 29 states and Puerto Rico were reported to public health authorities as having been sickened.
-Based on estimates by CDC, however, these outbreaks may have sickened as many as 22,000 people1 nationally owing to the underdiagnosis of salmonella.
+- According to the CDC, two multistate outbreaks of salmonella infections—the first from June 2012 to April 2013 and the second from March 2013 to July 2014—were linked to chicken produced by Livingston, California-based Foster Farms, the sixth-largest chicken producer in the United States.
+At least 768 people in 31 states and Puerto Rico were reported to public health authorities as having been sickened in the two outbreaks.
+Because salmonella cases are underdiagnosed, however, the CDC estimates that the outbreaks may have actually sickened as many as 22,000 people nationally.1

-- It is estimated that salmonella causes more than 1 million foodborne illnesses every year.2 A recent review of scientific articles has identified several long-term consequences of salmonella infections, ranging from reactive arthritis to inflammatory bowel disease.3 The health-related costs of salmonella to the nation run as high as $11 billion a year.4 And about 90 percent of salmonella infections are foodborne, with contaminated poultry believed to be a primary cause.5
+- It is estimated that salmonella causes more than 1 million foodborne illnesses every year.2 A recent review of scientific articles has identified several long-term consequences of salmonella infections, including reactive arthritis and inflammatory bowel disease.3 The health-related costs of salmonella to the nation run as high as $11 billion a year.4 And about 90 percent of salmonella infections are foodborne, with contaminated poultry believed to be a primary cause.5

 Previous Media Coverage

 - NBC News: How to Make Sure Your Chicken Is Safe (Video)

 - NBC News: Foster Farms Salmonella Outbreaks: Why Didn't USDA Do More?